MegumiChem/nqs-quantum-chemistry-notes/README.md

 # nqs-quantum-chemistry-notes
 ## Overview

-This repository contains implementation notes and numerical experiments related to Neural Quantum States (NQS), a machine-learning-based representation of quantum many-body wave functions.
+This repository documents numerical experiments to systematically evaluate stability and constraint enforcement in neural-network-based quantum wave function (NQS) representations, ensuring reproducibility and transparency.

 The objective is to understand the correspondence between theoretical formulations and the numerical behavior of NQS within the context of